 OKLAHOMA ASSOCIATION OF RC&D COUNCILS, INC.

-Tuesday, October 22, 2013 at 10:00am at the Oklahoma Association of Electric Cooperatives
+at 10:00am at the Oklahoma Association of Electric Cooperatives building on 2325 E-I44 Service Rd in Oklahoma City

 Over 40 years ago, Congress established a unique program within the U.S. Department of Agriculture that empowered rural people to help themselves.
 The USDA focus was to assist local people by providing tools and technical support to stabilize and grow their own communities while protecting and developing natural resources.
 To carry out the RC&D concept, diverse groups of local volunteers (The RC&D Council) are brought together in a unique partnership to find solutions to their problems.
 Local people are best able to determine needs and create solutions for their Community.
 The focus on local direction and control has made RC&D one of the most successful rural development programs of the Federal Government.
 The focus of the program provides for the sustainability of local economies and resources.